Tarleton Gateway to Success

 The Tarleton Gateway to Success (TGS) is an alternative admission program in which select freshmen, who have met conditional admission requirements, are allowed to earn full admission in the Fall by taking Summer courses.

 Students are introduced to a network of meaningful resources that aim to help them along their academic experience, as well as planned activities, mentoring, and advising that assist them in their college journey.
-Classes are offered in-person only, at the campus the student is conditionally admitted to.
+Classes are offered in-person only at our Stephenville campus.

 Enrollment and Participation

-All TGS students must agree to the following expectations and conditions to participate in the summer:
+All 2026 TGS students must agree and adhere to the following deadlines to participate and remain enrolled:

-- Submit TSIA or TSIA 2.0 scores and/or TSI exemptions by June 1.
+- June 1st – TSIA or TSIA 2.0 scores and/or TSI exemptions must be submitted.
 Visit TSI Resources for more information and instructions on how to release scores or submit proof of exemption.

 - Haven’t tested yet?
-Schedule your TSI testing here: Tarleton Testing Centers.
+Schedule your TSI testing here, to be completed before the June 1st deadline.

-- Submit all required admissions application documents, including final high school transcript, college transcripts showing dual credits earned, and documentation by August 1.
+- August 1st – All required admissions application documents, including final high school transcript, college transcripts showing dual credit earned or transfer hours, and other documentation must be received.

 To be eligible for Fall enrollment, a Tarleton Gateway to Success student must also:

-- Participate in scheduled Tarleton Gateway to Success activities, including a mandatory TGS onboarding and for Fort Worth students only, TGS Tuesday events.
+- Participate in scheduled Tarleton Gateway to Success activities, including a mandatory TGS Onboarding on June 27th, 2026 (different from Texan Orientation) prior to the program beginning.

-- Successfully complete six (6) semester credit hours, in pre-selected courses, with a C grade or better.
+- Successfully complete six (6) semester credit hours, in pre-selected courses, with a C grade or higher.

 Academic Courses